 Anthocyanin gives the dark superfruits their super powers.
 The purple-black berries of both Aronia and Elderberries pretty much blow away other commonly revered superfoods with their antioxidant levels.

 Antioxidant levels in food are measured by Oxygen Radical Absorbance Capacity (ORAC).
 ORAC measures the overall antioxidant power of a food or supplement.
-USDA research shows Aronia Berries has one of the highest antioxidant content of any fruits, according to the Aronia Berry Services of Northeast Iowa.
+USDA research shows Aronia Berries have one of the highest antioxidant content of any fruits, according to the Aronia Berry Services of Northeast Iowa.

-There’s quite the list of berries that grow in our Zone 4 Midwest region; Aronia Berry, Elderberry, Wild Blueberry, Blackberry, Raspberry, Strawberry and Cherry.
+There’s quite the list of berries that grow in our Zone 4 Midwest region: Aronia Berry, Elderberry, Wild Blueberry, Blackberry, Raspberry, Strawberry, and Cherry.
 Each of these contains elevated levels of antioxidants.
 Our local food system is providing for us, keeping us from needing to fly food halfway across the world to boost our immunity and up our antioxidants.
 Thank you, Mother Nature!

 Chokecherry Tree with ripe red berries